crowdagger/rust-ispell/README.md

 rust-ispell
 ===========

-The purpose of this library is to allow te easily use a spell checking command compatible with `ispell` from Rust.
+The purpose of this library is to allow to easily use a spell checking command compatible with `ispell` from Rust.

 License